 UW-Madison and UWPD will enforce active restraining orders issued by a court of law, including tribal courts, when provided notice of the order.
-Students who have a court-issued restraining order and wish to inform UW-Madison should contact the Dean of Students office or UWPD.
-Students who need to be provided additional accommodations regarding a restraining order should contact the Sexual Misconduct Resource and Response Program (Title IX Coordinator), Dean of Students Office, or UWPD.
+Students who have a court-issued restraining order and wish to inform UW-Madison should contact Office of Student Assistance and Support or UWPD.
+Students who need to be provided additional accommodations regarding a restraining order should contact the Sexual Misconduct Resource and Response Program (Title IX Coordinator), Office of Student Assistance and Support, or UWPD.
 Employees who have a court issued restraining order should notify the Sexual Misconduct Resource and Response Program (Title IX Coordinator), Office of Human Resources - Workforce Relations, or UWPD.
-Please be aware that notification to the UW of an existing courtordered restraining order may require the Title IX Coordinator to follow up as prescribed by law.
+Please be aware that notification to the UW of an existing court-ordered restraining order may require the Title IX Coordinator to follow up as prescribed by law.